Being a carer

 Your GP is also an important source of support, particularly if your grief seems overwhelming.
 They can also put you in touch with a bereavement counsellor, if necessary.

-Our team can guide you to the support that you need in the place and time that you need it.
+Our Support team can guide you to the support that you need in the place and time that you need it.

 Download our factsheet for carers